scylladb/scylladb/docs/design-notes/protocols.md

 Scylla listens for this REST API by default on port 10000, which can be configured with the `api_port` configuration option.

-The REST API has no notion of autentication of authorization, and allows anyone connecting to it to perform destructive operations.
+The REST API has no notion of authentication of authorization, and allows anyone connecting to it to perform destructive operations.
 Therefore, it only listens for connection on the localhost (127.0.0.1) interface.
 This default can be overridden by the `api_address` option - but shouldn't.